fideltfg/userfrosting-install-script/README.md

 ```

 ## Notes
+- This script loads configuration from an optional `.env` file.
-- This script assumes MySQL authentication is set to `mysql_native_password`.
+- MySQL authentication is set to `mysql_native_password`.
-- Nginx is configured to serve UserFrosting from `$USER_HOME/$SITE_FOLDER/public`.
+- Nginx is configured to serve UserFrosting from `/home/$USER/$SITE_NAME/public`.
 - If a `dump.sql` file is found in the script directory, it will be imported into the database.
-- The script is designed to be non-interactive until it reaches the UF bakery section.
-You will need to enter your UF database and admin user details manualy.
+- The script is designed to hands off as much as possible.
+UF Bakery still needs input to setup the database and the UF admin user account.

-## License
-This script is provided as-is, without warranty.
-Modify it to fit your deployment needs.
+- SSL certificates are obtained automatically using Let's Encrypt.